Computer Science is rapidly changing every aspect of the world we all live in.

 The A Level course helps students understand the core academic principles of computer science.
 Classroom learning is transferred into creating real-world systems through the creation of an independent programming project.
 This will develop the student’s technical understanding and their ability to analyse and solve problems using computational thinking.

 We are a small friendly department with a strong emphasis on offering a range of enrichment opportunities which include:

 - Participation in a wide variety of national challenges and competitions e.g. the UK Bebras Computing Challenge, the TCS Oxford Computing Challenge, Alan Turing Cryptography competition, VEX IQ Robotics and the British Algorithmics Olympiad.

 - Trips to the Wired Next Generation conference, National Museum of Computing, Bletchley Park and the Computing LIVE conference.

 - Opportunities to enthuse younger students about computing through volunteering and leading weekly clubs and activities.

-Opportunities for university entrance are good and a number of students of Computer Science have been accepted at top universities (including Durham and Southampton) in recent years.
-Computer Science at A Level is both challenging and rewarding, offering a wide range of experience and the invaluable development of problem solving skills.
+Opportunities for university entrance are excellent and every year students of Computer Science have been accepted at top universities (including Oxford, Durham and Southampton).
+Computer Science at A Level is both challenging and rewarding, offering a wide range of experience and the invaluable development of problem-solving skills.